 To figure out whether the burner needs adjusting or cleaning, you need to look inside the furnace.
 There are safety concerns when repairing gas appliances.
 You don’t want to accidentally cause a gas leak or allow carbon monoxide to accumulate in your home.
 Therefore, it’s important to have a service technician inspect your furnace every fall.

 Do you suspect your furnace requires a repair?
-Contact Southern Air of Baton Rouge at (225) 217-6224 right away.
+Contact Southern Air Heating, Cooling & Plumbing at (225) 217-6224 right away.
 From repairs to preventive maintenance, we’ll make sure your heating system operates safely at peak efficiency.

 Image provided by Thinkstock